jerielizabeth/jerielizabeth.github.io/_drafts/2020-07-20-submitting-a-digital-dissertation.md

 excerpt_separator: <!--more-->
 ---

-This past week was the one year anniversary of my PhD defense.
+This summer marked the one year anniversary of my PhD defense.
 I am not entirely sure what has happened to the past 12 months.
 Job market, pandemic, cross-country moves, toddlers ... such things ate up much of the days (and nights), as they do.

 As I prepare to start my new role as an Assistant Professor in the Department of Religious Studies at the University of Alabama, I thought it would be helpful to (at long last) publish a couple of posts on my experience submitting, creating, and  defending a digital dissertation project.